emoen/Ensemble-Information-Filter/README.md

 # Ensemble-Information-Filter
-An implementation of he Ensemble Information Filter in Python for learning purpose.
+An implementation of the Ensemble Information Filter in Python for learning purpose.
 Link to paper: https://arxiv.org/pdf/2501.09016

 ## Example of Bayesian update process: